Employee development with a focus: how to align training with business goals18 min read

 OKRs (objectives and key results) are a great way to do this.

 Note the focus on self-assessment and/or self-monitoring throughout the learning process.
-Giving your employees the opportunity to take accountability for their growth (and their performance, overall) will make them much more likely to reach their intended goals.
+While individual OKRs can be set together, giving your employees the opportunity to take accountability for their growth (and their performance, overall) will make them much more likely to reach their intended goals.

 Be sure to tie these learner-specific goals to your overarching business goals, too.